 Since his graduation from the Royal College of Art in 2006 he has developed a solid roster of clients that includes Absolut, Apple, British Airways, Capital One, Ernst & Young, Ford, IBM, the L.A.
 Marathon, Nike, Unilever, and the V&A Museum – whilst also devoting time to personal projects.

 Adam creates all of his work by hand.
-His typical working method is to produce lots of quick pencil sketches as reponse to a project brief, often drawing over and over to capture the best design approach.
+His typical working method is to produce lots of quick pencil sketches as response to a project brief, often drawing over and over to capture the best design approach.
 He develops these sketches into refined ink drawings, before manipulating and adding colour in Photoshop.

 With Lizzie Laing from Inky Goodness in summer 2015: